The internet has been beating us over the head with productivity tips since dial-up, but one thing hasn’t changed: most of it is totally unrealistic.

 Decide what makes you feel good first thing in the morning, and add it to your list.
 Here are a few ideas to get you started:

-- Cardio — releases endorphins, improves focus, reduces cortisol (stress hormone) levels.
+- Cardio — releases endorphins, improves focus, and reduces cortisol (stress hormone) levels.

 - Making your bed — reduces stress and clutter-related anxiety.